vranjith009/apimlogsuat/README.md

 Logs will **not** be retried.
 They are gone if they fail.

 ## Splunk index
-The Splunk index is not set in this function or its config, it is decided by the Splunk token.
+The Splunk index is decided by the Splunk token, set in the config during setup in the Azure Portal.

+## Event Hub
+The Azure Function connects to the Event Hub with a connection string, set in the config during setup in the Azure Portal.

 ## Logging format
 To get logs into Splunk, they must be in a specific format.
 This function will make sure all logs are in that format.